 Assessments: revenue amendment: revenue amendment

-A Revenue amendment is made to a taxpayer’s self assessment in order to facilitate the settlement of a S9A or S12AC enquiry.
+A Revenue amendment can be made to a taxpayer’s self assessment in order to finalise full or partial closure of a S9A or S12AC enquiry following the issue of a Partial Closure Notice or Final Closure Notice.
 It may be made where

 - The taxpayer type is individual, trust, or partnership

-* There is an open S9A or 12AC enquiry And * All aspects of an enquiry are concluded and a closure notice is being issued Or * You are settling an appeal against an earlier Revenue amendment
+* There is an open S9A or 12AC enquiry And * Matters under enquiry are included in a Partial Closure Notice or Final Closure Notice Or * You are settling an appeal against an earlier Revenue amendment

 Individual or trust